obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

     ccs = correlate_stream_template(stream, template)
     detections = similarity_detector(ccs, 0.3, 10, 10, plot_detections=stream)

-The above detection corresponds to the starttime of the template.
+The above detection corresponds to the start time of the template.
 If the template of the 2013 explosion is associated with its origin time, the origin time of the 2017 explosion can be directly determined.
-The thresshold is lowered to 0.2 to detect also the collapse which occured around 8 minutes after the 2013 test.
+The threshold is lowered to 0.2 to detect also the collapse which occurred around 8 minutes after the 2013 test.

 .. testsetup::